thaitype/kubricate-website/docs/v1/guide/how-to-guides/working-with-secret-manager.md

 outline: deep
 ---

-# How to Manage Secrets with SecretManager
+# How to inject environment variables from .env files

 **Prerequisites**
-- You can define a Stack with `Stack.fromTemplate`
+- You can create a Stack with `Stack.fromTemplate`
-- You have run `kubricate generate` successfully
+- You have a `.env` file with secrets

-## Inject secrets from .env files
+- You can run `kubricate generate` successfully

-To get secrets from your local `.env` file into container environment variables:
+## Set up SecretManager

-1. Create a SecretManager:
+Create a SecretManager that reads from environment variables:

 ```ts
 // src/setup-secrets.ts